guide / cobra ending

 Early cancellation is the risky branch

-Before canceling COBRA, verify whether the action creates or blocks an official enrollment path.
-This page does not decide eligibility or advise the user to cancel coverage.
+Before canceling expensive COBRA, verify whether the action creates or blocks an official enrollment path.
+Expensive COBRA is not the same as COBRA ending, and this page does not decide eligibility or advise you to cancel coverage.

 Documents to gather